decodingml/llm-twin-course/course/module-4/README.md

 ---

-To be able to download the model checkpoint, and further use it for fine-tuning, we need a Hugging Face Access Token.
+We need a Hugging Face Access Token to download the model checkpoint and use it for fine-tuning.

 **Here's how to get it:**

 - Log-in to [HuggingFace](https://huggingface.co)